 Since 1999, Sharing Our Cultures has expanded to engage Indigenous and Francophone youth in rural and urban communities in Newfoundland and Labrador.
 In 2017, school youth from Kugluktuk, Nunavut, shared their cultures at the Sharing Our Cultures event in St. John’s and newcomer youth residing in St. John’s travelled to Kugluktuk and shared their cultures in Kugluktuk.
 This intercultural exchange was designed to build positive relationships between Indigenous and newcomer youth through experiential learning.

 In celebration of Canada’s 150th year anniversary in 2017, school youth from across the province produced videos on what Canada means to them.
-The winners received cash prizes at an awards ceremony.
+Participants attended a screening of their videos and winners received cash prizes at a public awards ceremony.

 In 2005, an intercultural rural program was launched for newcomer school youth residing in St. John’s to travel to rural communities.
 There, they shared their cultures with school children and youth and learned about the local cultures.
 Communities visited are Bay Roberts, Bonavista, Clarenville, Clarke’s Beach, Marystown, Old Perlican, Port Rexton, Random Island, and Swift Current.

 Since 2010, Cultural Con‘txt’, a collection of stories, poems, and drawings, has been distributed twice a year to Grade six students in the province.
 This resource encourages students’ literary and artistic skills, as well as discussions about cultural diversity in classrooms and homes.